momentum-projects/react-trivia/README.md

 - Fetch data from a third-party API and use it in your React application
 - Understand React data flow

+## Definition of Done: what the project should do and look like when it is finished

+This list is not necessarily in the order in which you should build these parts of the application.

+- When the application loads, a user can see a list of possible trivia categories so that they can choose one to start a quiz in that category.
+- A user can select a category and start a quiz in that category.
+A quiz should have at least 10 questions in it.
+- A quiz shows the user one question at a time, with its possible answers shown in a random order so that the correct answer isn't in the same place every time.
+- A user can select an answer to a question and can see some visual feedback that they selected an answer.
+- The user progresses through each question in the category, choosing their answer, until they reach the end of the questions.
+- After a user has answered all the questions in a category, they can see how many questions they answered correctly, or some kind of score.
+Optionally, show them which questions they got right and which ones they got wrong.
+- A user can go back to the list of categories and start a new quiz in a different category.

+## Project Requirements

+- The application makes use of 3 or more components.
+- The application has two or more "screens."
+In a traditional web application, we'd think of these as different pages.
+- The application uses React's state to manage data.
+- The application uses the Open Trivia Database API.
+- The application is styled in a way that enhances its usability and functionality.
+- The application includes at least one one spicy option from the list.
+- You can explain how your application works and why you made the design decisions you did.

 ## How to start

 ### Thoroughly investigate the API you're using